EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	  checkbox under INTERACTABLE & BLOCK RAYCASTS.
 To make an UI clickable, use the CANVAS GROUP with the checkboxes selected
 	- Unity event system: responsible for processing and handling events in a Unity scene.
 A scene should only contain one EventSystem. the event system is needed in order for UI elements to listen for the user input
+	- When connecting methods into onClick or onValue events we have the option to load the method as static or dynamic, which means that as static we will pass an argument only once and as dynamic the argument will be passed each time the slider value is changed for example.
+To make that event call dynamic, we need to pass an argument in the method that will be attached to the event

 * Transition
 	- Set-up a fader which will apply to UI elements
 	- Maskable Graphics: A base clas for both UI images and texts elements